oneapi-src/oneAPI-samples/Libraries/oneDNN/dpcpp_interoperability/README.md

 * How to execute the primitive with the initialized memory.
 * How to validate the result through a host accessor.

-The sample executes on system's CPU by default and can be executed on Intel GPU using a command line parameter `gpu`.
+The sample executes on the system's CPU by default and can be executed on Intel GPU using a command line parameter `gpu`.

 ## Key Implementation Details